 Promotional countdown timers are an easy-to-implement way to increase click throughs and generate a buzz around your latest offers.

-Marketers today are able to drive engagement with dynamic countdown timers that update in real time across websites and email channels.
+Marketers are able to drive engagement with dynamic countdown timers that update in real-time across websites and email channels.

-They can be used to draw attention to limited-duration sales, encourage participation in events, inform customers of your opening hours, or create excitement around a product launch.
+Countdown timers can be used to draw attention to limited-duration sales, encourage participation in events, inform customers of your opening hours, and more.

-As with any promotional content, it’s important to make customer experience the number one priority when using countdown timers.
-Some big name ecommerce providers have been penalized for misleading consumers with inaccurate information about promotions.
+As with any promotional content, it’s important to make the customer experience the number one priority when using them.

 According to the Advertising Standards Authority (ASA), there are five best practices you need to keep in mind to provide customers with an authentic experience: